Moody College of Communication: UT Los Angeles Program

 Founded in 2005, the UT Los Angeles Program (UTLA, Semester in Los Angeles Program) gives students the opportunity to intern in the entertainment industry while also completing upper division coursework.

 Rankings and admissions

 Admissions for undergraduate students are handled by the university's undergraduate admissions.
 Along with the schools of Architecture, Business, and Engineering, admissions into the Moody College of Communication is highly selective.
-Of the 2,611 freshman applying to the school for fall 2010, 1,042 were admitted leading to an overall acceptance rate of 39.9%.
 For this reason, many UT students apply for an internal transfer while completing their core requirements.
-The school leaves on average 200 spots per year for internal transfers and 80 spots for external transfers though official numbers are not disclosed.
-Within the school itself, the Department of Advertising and Public Relations has the largest number of both undergraduate and graduate students, with 1,327 and 187, respectively, in the 2015–2016 academic year.
+The College leaves a designated number of spots per year for internal transfers and external transfers though official numbers are not disclosed.

 Longhorn Network

 On January 19, 2011, the university announced the creation of a 24-hour television network in partnership with ESPN, dubbed the Longhorn Network.
 The Longhorn Network (the only partnership of its kind) gives a number of College of Communication students an opportunity to participate in internships and panel discussions that provide a first-hand look at the broadcast industry.